-Cutaneous B-cell lymphoma (CBCL) is a rare type of cancer that starts in your skin.
-The condition causes lesions that look like a rash or bumps.
-Treatment ranges from “watch and wait” to radiation, chemotherapy or surgical removal.
-Most cases of CBCL grow slowly and rarely affect other parts of your body, but some types can spread.
+Cutaneous B-cell lymphoma (CBCL) is a rare cancer that starts in your skin.
+It causes lesions that look like a rash or bumps.
+Treatment includes radiation, surgery, chemotherapy and immunotherapy.
+Rare forms are aggressive and hard to treat.
+But most CBCLs grow slowly, don’t spread and aren’t life-threatening.

 Advertisement